 - Chronic pelvic pain

-- At least eight different heart conditions
+- Heart conditions (at least eight different types)

 - Hip dysplasia